 The persistence of disadvantage across generations is a central concern for social policy in the United States.
-While an extensive literature has focused on economic mobility for income, much less is known about the mechanisms for mobility out of poverty or material hardship.
-This study provides the first estimates of the intergenerational transmission of food insecurity and poverty status from childhood into early adulthood.
+While an extensive literature has focused on income mobility, much less is known about the mechanisms for mobility out of material hardship.
+This study uses the Panel Study of Income Dynamics to provide the first point estimates of the intergenerational transmission of food insecurity.

 We estimate the effect of welfare reform on the intergenerational transmission of welfare participation and related economic outcomes using a long panel of mother-daughter pairs over the survey period 1968-2013 in the Panel Study of Income Dynamics.
 Because states implemented welfare reform at different times starting in 1992, the cross-state variation over time permits us to quasi-experimentally separate out the effect of mothers’ welfare participation during childhood on daughters’ economic outcomes in adulthood in the pre- and post-welfare reform periods.